Traveling to the Netherlands and wondering what Dutch cities are worth your time? You’re in the right place.

 Many people say Utrecht is basically Amsterdam without crowds.
 Particularly, we love this Dutch city!

-The first thing you should do in Utrecht is wandering on foot alongside the two-storied canals in the cobblestoned streets.
+The first thing you should do in Utrecht is wander on foot alongside the two-storied canals in the cobblestoned streets.
 The city is full of cute boutique shops, impressive architecture, and wonky houses.

 To get a bird’s eye view of Utrecht, climb the Dom Tower.
-If you are still adventurous, rent a bike and cycle to the majestic De Haar Castle located just outside the city borders.
+If you are still adventurous, rent a bike and cycle to the majestic De Haar Castle, a Netherlands castle located just outside the city borders.

 A few other places you might consider visiting are the Museum Speelklok, Sint Willibrordkerk Church, and the gorgeous garden of the Dom Church.